Generic selectors

-Every operator of an industrial truck must know the load capacity of his forklift or pallet truck and the payload.
-In the warehouse or during mobile operations, transporting activities must be carried out quickly, precisely and safely.
+Every operator of an industrial truck must know the load capacity of their forklift or pallet jack and the payload.
+In the warehouse or during mobile operations, transporting activities must be carried out quickly, precisely, and safely.
 Since the goods being moved can vary in shape, size and weight, the situation must be re-evaluated at every step because as soon as loads are lifted and transported, different forces are generated.

 Differentiation between nominal load capacity and actual load capacity